Women in Tehachapi [Photo: UCLA Digital Archives]

 Below is the first part of Aggie Underwood’s series on the lives of the forgotten women of Tehachapi just as it appeared in newspapers in 1935.

 Ruth Snyder in the chair.
 A Chicago reporter snuck a camera into the death chamber strapped to his ankle and got the incredible photo.
 As an aside, the Ruth Snyder/Judd Gray case inspired James M. Cain to write his powerful noir novel, DOUBLE INDEMNITY, which became the 1944 film.

 Nestled in a range of snow covered mountains, eight and one-half miles from the nearest town, is California’s home for forgotten women.

-Here are Clara Phillips, the celebrated “Hammer Murderer”; Louie Peete, Nellie Madison, Josephine Valenti, Anna De Ritas, Burmah White and 140 others who ignored man-made laws and are spending long, long years in a miniature city of their own.
+Here are Clara Phillips, the celebrated “Hammer Murderer”; Louise Peete, Nellie Madison, Josephine Valenti, Anna De Ritas, Burmah White and 140 others who ignored man-made laws and are spending long, long years in a miniature city of their own.